 Before you ask about salary, determine your ideal salary range.
-Do plenty of research to see what similar jobs in your area pay, using sites like Glassdoor and PayScale to collect relevant data.
+Do plenty of research to see what the current market and similar jobs in your area pay, using sites like Glassdoor and PayScale to collect relevant data.
 Then you won't be shocked if the employer turns the question around to you, and you can accurately assess if you'll still be interested in the job after the discussion.

 2. Ask to discuss via phone

-Then, during the phone call, ask a few questions you have about the job, including salary.
+Then, during the phone call, ask a few questions you have about the position, including salary.
 From there, you can determine if attending the second interview is worth your time.